Fixed grid output (fgout)

 The original version of this, capability, originally called fixedgrid output in Clawpack 4.6 was carried over and existed through v5.8.x, but has been removed as of Version 5.9.0.

-An improved version for monitoring maximum values and arrival times was added in v5.7.0, referred to as fgmax grids; see Fixed grid monitoring.
+An improved version for monitoring maximum values and arrival times was added in v5.7.0, referred to as fgmax grids; see Fixed grid monitoring (fgmax).

 An improved version of the capability to output on a fixed grid at more frequent times than the standard AMR output has been introduced in v5.9.0, and these are now called fgout grids to complement the fgmax grids.
-These fgout grids are described further below.
+These fgout grids are described further below (with some changes introduced in v5.11.0).

 Input file specification